 Direct Heat Tank-Style Water Heaters

-The tank-style water heater is the most popular water heater on the market.
+The tank-style water heater is the most popular on the market.
 It consists of an insulated tank of water that is brought up to temperature through a heat source.
 There are a variety of fuel sources for your tank-style or conventional water heater.
 Natural gas, propane, oil, or electricity will generate heat and maintain the water temperature in the tank.
 When you turn on your hot water, the tank will deliver the preheated water to your faucets.

 Indirect Tank-Style Water Heaters